netbox-community/netbox/docs/installation/6-ldap.md

 AUTH_LDAP_USER_QUERY_FIELD = "username"
 ```

-With these configuration options, your users will be able to login either with or without the UPN suffix.
+With these configuration options, your users will be able to log in either with or without the UPN suffix.

-### Sample `ldap_config.py` for Active Directory with LDAP Server Verification
+### Example Configuration

 !!! info
     This configuration is intended to serve as a template, but may need to be modified in accordance with your environment.